 Computer Not Recognizing Headphones- Fixed

 Here is a list of solutions you can follow to fix your issue.

 Fix Hardware issues

-Before trying out the software solutions to fix your issue, go through the following steps to ensure that the hardware is working fine.
+Before trying out the software solutions to fix your issue, follow the following steps to ensure the hardware works fine.

 - Inserting your headphone into a different port will let you know if the port you are using is problematic.

 - Trying your headphones on another device will ensure that your headphones are working fine.

 If you find out that both your audio port and headphones are okay, proceed with the solutions below to fix your computer not detecting headphones.

 - Fixed- Currently, This Hardware Device is Not Connected to the Computer.
 (Code 45)